Rescue & Adoption

 Conclusion

 Properly preparing your home before bringing home a rescue dog creates the foundation for a successful, loving adoption.
-By creating a safe, welcoming space, establishing routines, avoiding common mistakes, and approaching the transition with care, you give your new companion the best chance to thrive in their new family.
-Continuous support, health care, and patience build a strong, rewarding bond that lasts a lifetime. (dogstrust.org.uk)
+Creating a safe, welcoming space, establishing clear routines, avoiding common mistakes, and approaching the transition with patience and care give your new companion the best chance to thrive in their new family.
+Continuous support, consistent health care, and positive reinforcement help build a strong and rewarding bond that lasts a lifetime. (dogstrust.org.uk)

 FAQ